ashiqrobin/Dataset-Generator/README.md

-# Dataset-Generator-Application
+# Dataset_Generator_Application
-This code can generate dataset from any image.
+This application can generate dataset from any hand-written image.